Ri Kum-suk

-Ri Kum-suk (리금숙; [ɾi.ɡɯm.suk] or [ɾi] [kɯm.suk]; born 16 August 1978) is a North Korean footballer who plays for the 4.25 Sports Club.
+Ri Kum-suk (리금숙; [ɾi.ɡɯm.suk] or [ɾi] [kɯm.suk]; born 16 August 1978) is a North Korean footballer who plays for 4.25 Sports Club.
 She plays a key role not only for her club, but also for national teams in the AFC Women's Asian Cup, Asian Games and FIFA Women's World Cup.
-She is the highest goalscorer for North Korea with 40 goals and the most prolific female footballer ever from North Korea with 165 goals.
+She is the highest goalscorer for North Korea with 40 goals and the most prolific female footballer ever from North Korea with 165 goals.She also won the title of People's Athlete in 2003.

 Club career

 Ri Kum-suk began her international career at the 1999 FIFA Women's World Cup at age 20.
 She played as a midfielder during three matches, supporting their young and talented striker Jin Pyol-hui.

 In 4 years, the PRK Women's National Team qualified for the 2003 FIFA Women's World Cup and Ri teamed again with her friend Jin.
 In a winning match 3-0 over Nigeria she took 5 shots and 2 shots on goal.
 Even though, her team could not proceed to the quarterfinals, she played very well in last two games against Sweden and United States, with 6 Shots and 1 SOG.

 The 2007 FIFA Women's World Cup was her best tournament.
 The team qualified for the finals by taking 3rd place in 2006 AFC Women's Championship due to referee judgement during the game against China.
 Her team belonged to Group B with United States, Sweden and Nigeria.

 At their first game, against USA, and with the injury of key midfielder Ho Sun-hui at 10 minutes in the first half, they conceded a goal 50 minutes, but scored at 58 and 62 minutes.
 At 69 minutes the USA scored again.
 Ri scored in the next game against Nigeria with a head shot and the team played well enough against Sweden to get out of the group stage.

 The most game she showed her strike and dribble skill was against China PR in the 15th Doha Asian Games, when the two teams tied after 90 minutes.
 Ri Kum-suk scored a goal in the 2nd extra time, by striking a powerful shot with her left foot.

 Ri pulled a hat-trick sending DPRK into the final of the AFC Women's Asian Cup after they defeated Australia 3–0 at Thong Nat Stadium in the 2007 AFC Women's Asian Cup.

 Ri also played for DPRK at the 2008 Summer Olympics.